Follow the step by step process or choose what situation that best describes you:

 Admission on Motion

-If you are already a licensed attorney elsewhere, you may be eligible for Admission by Motion (without taking the Utah bar exam).
+If you are already a licensed attorney elsewhere, you may be eligible for Admission by Motion Through Reciprocity (without taking the Utah bar exam).
 You must meet these conditions:

 Applications for admission by motion can be submitted at any time throughout the year.
 They take three months to process.
 You must submit the application with a fee of $850.
-Use the same Application for Admission used by exam applicants.
+Apply online through the Utah State Bar.

-If you meet the above qualifications but have only practiced for four of the past five years, you may elect to take the Attorney Bar Examination.
-This contains only the written portion of the Student Bar Examination.
-You must receive a scaled score of at least 135 to take this exam, which costs $850.
+If you meet the above qualifications but have only practiced for four of the past five years, you must take the Utah Bar Exam.
+The fee for this is $850.
+You must apply online.

 Licensing and Admission to the Bar